 According to a study published by Gallop says that 82 percent of the time companies hire a wrong person for a specific job and only 1 in 10 people have the ability, expertise, skill and guts to be a head or a boss.

 Different Types of Leadership Styles with Examples

 This emphasizes heavily on the leadership training.
-A psychologist by the name of Daniel Goleman developed a list of leadership styles and management approach used in the workplace.
-Here are some of the styles explained below.
+A psychologist by the name of Daniel Goleman developed a list of best leadership styles and management approaches used in the workplace.
+Here are some of the styles of leaders in management explained below.

 Visionary Leadership Style:

 As the word describes for itself, the significant traits of a visionary head are that the person will have his/her eyes set on the future regarding every aspect of the job and the whole system under it.
 The job depends on engaging the employees and injecting them with all the positivity and of where the company might land in the near future and where it is headed now.